myresearchhub/Image-based-Ransomware-Detection-with-Transfer-Learning/README.md

 - **Cuckoo Sandbox** for dynamic analysis of ransomware behaviors.

 ## Contact
-For inquiries or contributions, feel free to reach out to [your email/contact info].
+For inquiries or contributions, feel free to reach out to [jferdous@csu.edu.au].